NaveenKumar-Y/shell-postgres-script/README.md

 ## Description:

- script to install postgresqldb by getting the software from the bucket and create a demo db and a table on it
+ Script to install postgresqldb by getting the software from the bucket and create a demo db and a table on it

 ## How to run